Recent Activations

 Bijou

-Bijou Launches World’s-First 410g Lightweight Flute
+Bijou Introduces World’s-First 410g Lightweight Flute

 Bijou to Showcase at Wine Paris and ProWein 2026

-Bijou Launches Billboard Campaign in New Zealand
+Bijou Billboards Hit New Zealand

-Bijou sponsors Women of the Year Awards 2025
+Bijou Sponsors Women of the Year Awards 2025

-Meet our signature Sophie Valrose Range
+Meet Bijou’s Best-Selling Sophie Valrose Range

-Vestige Chardonnay achieves 95 points from Decanter
+Vestige Chardonnay Awarded a Gold Medal (95pts) from Decanter

-Bijou achieves Grade A+ in BRCGS
+Bijou Achieves Grade A+ in BRCGS

 Sign up for journal updates